DavidWells/netlify-sentry-plugin/README.md

 Make sure build plugins are enabled on your site to see the plugin run.

+## Create a Sentry Internal Integration
+For Jenkins to communicate securely with Sentry, you'll need to create a new internal integration.
+In Sentry, navigate to: *Settings > Developer Settings > New Internal Integration*.

+Give your new integration a name (for example, Netlify Deploy Integration”) and specify the necessary permissions.
+In this case, we need Admin access for “Release” and Read access for “Organization”.

+Click “Save” at the bottom of the page and then grab your token, you'll need this in the next step.

 ## Installation

 To install, add the following lines to your `netlify.toml` file: